 Anyone who meets one of the following criteria may be inducted into the Order:

-- Graduate in engineering from an engineering program accredited by the Engineering Accreditation Commission of ABET, Inc. (EAC of ABET) (Check to see if your school is included.)
+- Graduate in engineering from an accredited program by the Engineering Accreditation Commission of ABET, Inc. (EAC of ABET) (Check to see if your school is included.)

 - Senior in EAC of ABET-accredited engineering program within one academic year of graduation